Andrew-Jenkins/wp_plugin_hearthis/README.md

 * waveform         =  hide the waveform (values not set, 1 or 0)
 * background       =  shows the background if set (values not set, 1 or 0, if is 1 the height is 400px)
 * digitized_space      =  size of the spaces between the waveform blocks (integer, steps from 1 to 10, works only if style is set to 2)
-* digitized_size       =  size waveform blocks (integer, steps from 1 to 10, works only if style is set to 2)
+* liststyle       =  only aviable on playlists and will also works only with 'single' as value

 Examples